centria/advanced-csharp/src/content/part13.md

 ## Part 13

-Part 13 will be published before Christmas, containing graphical user interfaces, but does not contain exercises.
+Part 13 contains basics of graphical user interfaces, but does not contain exercises.